 However, if you make the decision that you’d like to somehow forgive your partner—even if it seems challenging or impossible at the moment—this choice is the first step towards being able to forgive them and move on.

 It’s important to let yourself fully experience your emotions.
 While it might just be easier to sweep everything under the rug and pretend that things are fine between the two of you, know that it will probably backfire in the long run.
 Neglecting to truly deal with and work through your emotions makes it that much harder for you to actually forgive your partner, so let yourself feel your emotions.

 Most importantly, give yourself the time you need to process and work through your feelings, and don't put yourself on a deadline.
 Forgiveness doesn't necessarily happen in a day or even a week.
 "Forgiveness is a process that takes time.
 Be gentle with yourself as you begin to consider forgiving," says Robert Enright, Ph.D.

 Understand the Power of Forgiveness

-Have a Real Heart-to-Heart With Your Partner
+Communicate With Your Partner

-An additional key step toward forgiving a cheating partner is for both of you to truly open up to one another.
-And whether you do this with or without the help of a professional, it’s important for you to honestly and rationally talk to one another about what happened, why it happened, and what you want going forward for your relationship.
-For example, you may be worried that your partner is going to cheat on you again in the future, while he or she may be worried that you’ll never be able to fully trust him or her again.
-Nevertheless, once you’re able to be totally open with each other and eliminate the secrets, lies, misunderstandings, and miscommunication, you’ll be in a better position to forgive him or her as well as build a stronger connection going forward.
+Another step toward forgiving a cheater is for both of you to open up to each other.
+It’s important for you to honestly and rationally talk to one another about what happened, why it happened, and what you want going forward for your relationship.
+For example, you may be worried that your partner is going to cheat on you again in the future, while they may be worried that you’ll never be able to fully trust them again.
+"Ask something of [them].
+What is [their] view of fidelity?
+Do [they] need some counseling help to deal with a weakness of commitment?"
+Enright says.